DanieleMDiNosse/Nested_Sampling/docs/source/guidelines.rst

 .. math::
     \pi(\vec{\theta})d\vec{\theta}=d\xi

-where :math:'\xi' is called the prior mass and it represents the cumulative prior over a specific level of the likelihood.
+where :math: '\xi' is called the prior mass and it represents the cumulative prior over a specific level of the likelihood.
 It is defined by

 .. math::
     \xi(\lambda) = \underset{L(\vec{\theta})>\lambda} {\int \int ... \int}\pi(\vec{\theta})d\vec{\theta}